-The Ashmolean is Britain's oldest public museum and the finest university museum in the world.
-The collections range from artefacts of the world’s great ancient civilisations from east and west, right up to contemporary art from around the world.
-The exhibition centre hosts major international exhibitions which will be of interest to all students, and of particular use to students in Ancient and Modern History, Fine Art, History of Art, Archaeology, Classics and Anthropology.
+Opened in 1683, the Ashmolean is Britain's oldest public museum in the world.
+Its rich and incredibly diverse collections range from artefacts of the world’s great ancient civilisations to modern art, telling human stories across cultures and across time.
+The Ashmolean hosts major international exhibitions which will be of interest to many students, and of particular use to students in Ancient and Modern History, Fine Art, History of Art, Archaeology, Classics and Anthropology.

 Oxford University Museum of Natural History

 The spectacular neo-Gothic architecture of a Grade I listed building houses the University’s geological and zoological specimens.
-Among its most famous are the only soft tissue remains of a dodo, the first dinosaur to be scientifically identified, and the swifts in the tower.
-The Archaeology, Biology and Earth Sciences courses make use of its staff expertise and collections.
+Among its most famous are the only soft tissue remains of a dodo, the first dinosaur to be scientifically identified and the swifts in the tower.
+The Archaeology, Biological and Earth Sciences courses make use of its staff expertise and collections.

 Pitt Rivers Museum

 Museum of the History of Science

-The world’s oldest purpose-built museum building houses an unrivalled collection of scientific instruments from antiquity to the 20th century.
+The world’s oldest surviving purpose-built museum building houses an unrivalled collection of scientific instruments from the Middle Ages to the 20th century.
 Astrolabes, sundials, quadrants, mathematical and optical instruments and apparatus associated with chemistry, natural philosophy and medicine are displayed, alongside temporary exhibitions.
 The collections are used in teaching History of Science and History of Art.

 Botanic Garden and Harcourt Arboretum